DonnyZhao/feature-engineering-with-feast-airflow-dbt/README.md

 #### Snowflake Setup
 1. Create a demo [Snowflake account](https://www.snowflake.com/en/) with ACCOUNTADMIN access.
 2. Enable Anaconda on the Snowflake account by going to <b>Admin</b> >> <b>Billing & Terms</b> >> <b>Anaconda</b> >> <b>Enable</b>.
-3. Follow the [tasty bytes tutorial](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/index.html#0) from Snowflake to load the data we will be using into your Snowflake account.
+3. Follow the first two steps in the [tasty bytes tutorial](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/index.html#0) from Snowflake to load the data we will be using into your Snowflake account.
     - *A part of this step will create the TASTY_DATA_ENGINEER role, that dbt, airflow, and feast will use for the remaining of this tutorial.*
 4. In addition, follow step 3 in the [tasty bytes geospatial tutorial](https://quickstarts.snowflake.com/guide/tasty_bytes_zero_to_snowflake_geospatial/#2) to load the location coordinates data we'll also be using into the same Snowflake account.